Birdville High School: Basketball

 The Birdville Hawks Boys Basketball Team plays in Texas Division 5A Boys Basketball.

 The Birdville Lady Hawks Basketball Team plays in Texas Division 5A Girls Basketball.

 Baseball

 The Birdville Hawks Baseball Team plays in Texas Division 5A Baseball.
 They host their games at the Hawk Yard in North Richland Hills, Texas.

 Volleyball

 The Birdville Lady Hawks Volleyball Team plays in Texas Division 5A Girls Volleyball.

 Track and field

+Marching band

+The Birdville High School Mighty Hawk Band has put a show on the field every year since 1999.